gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 Another popular way of protecting an IO line from ESD is to connect a [TVS diode](/electronics/components/diodes/tvs-diodes/) to it.
 TVS diodes are designed to be operated whilst reverse biased and have preset reverse standoff voltages, above which point they begin to conduct and absorb energy.
 They are designed to be robust and able to absorb energy (which they dissipate as heat) from ESD events.

-{{% img src="io-protection-with-tvs-diode.png" width="600px" caption="ESD protection with a TVS diode.
+{{% figure src="io-protection-with-tvs-diode.png" width="600px" caption="ESD protection with a TVS diode.
 The standoff voltage is normally set to the maximum working voltage (i.e. +3.3V in this case) and will begin to conduct significantly as the voltage rises above this level." %}}

 The above schematic is a unidirectional TVS diode, which will clamp a positive ESD event as the voltage starts to rise above `\(+3.3V\)`, and will clamp a negative-going ESD event when the voltage gets to around `\({-}0.7V\)` and forward biases the diode.